Will Sutton: Arizona Hotshots

 On September 14, Sutton was revealed as a new signing for the Arizona Hotshots of the Alliance of American Football for the 2019 season.
 The league ceased operations in April 2019.
 Sutton was credited with 15 tackles, a sack, and two pass knockdowns in 8 games.

 Seattle Dragons

-On October 15, 2019 Sutton was drafted by the XFL to play for the Seattle Dragons.
+On October 15, 2019, Sutton was selected by the Seattle Dragons of the XFL in the 2020 XFL draft.
 He was named to the mid-season All-XFL team after recording 15 tackles and a sack.
 He had his contract terminated when the league suspended operations on April 10, 2020.